jlockhar/GLASS-AI/README.md

 Each installer will also install a copy of the MATLAB Runtime that is required to run the program without a pre-existing copy of MATLAB (and requisite toolboxes).

+You can also use the GLASS_AI_APP.m files in this repository if you have the required MATLAB version and toolboxes (described above).
+You will also need to download the pre-trained GLASS-AI neural network from [here](http://timex.moffitt.org/GLASS-AI/Resources/Net/) as the file is too large to host on GitHub.

 A set of demo images is also included in the installers (see **Benchmarking** section below).
 Should you need to redownload the images, they are available as a `.zip` file [here](http://timex.moffitt.org/GLASS-AI/Resources/Demo_images/).

 Installation time should be approximately 5 minutes.